westlinkin/AndroidLocalizationer/README.md

 * Multiple translation engine
 * Plugin Settings
 	* Choose the translation engine (translation API) you wanna use
-	* Set translation engine (translation API)'s application key, in case of the API is runing out of quota
+	* <del>Set translation engine (translation API)'s application key, in case of the API is runing out of quota
 	* Filter the `string` key that you don't wanna translate, e.g. `app_name`, `some_api_key`
-* Only show the `Convert to other languages` in the popup menu when right clicking the string resources, like [Google's Translation Editor](http://tools.android.com/recent/androidstudio087released) does
+* <del>Only show the `Convert to other languages` in the popup menu when right clicking the string resources, like [Google's Translation Editor](http://tools.android.com/recent/androidstudio087released) does
 * Support more source languages